Public holidays & compensation if they fall on the weekend, an international comparison

 In Italy, employees are not granted a day off in lieu, but receive a compensation in salary instead.

 In the United Kingdom, a day off in lieu is always granted (substitute day).
 This day cannot be freely taken by the employee, but is moved to the next working day(s).
-This does not apply for Easter Sunday, as this always falls on a Sunday, but it does apply for Christmas this year.
-As a result, employees in the United Kingdom will have extra days off on Monday 27 and Tuesday 28 December.
+This does not apply for Easter Sunday, as this always falls on a Sunday, but it did apply for New Year’s Day, which gave employees in the UK an extra day off on Monday 2 January 2023.

 In which countries are employees not entitled to compensation?